 One complaint from users is that these gloves don’t work with touchscreen devices, while persons with small hands have noted that the smallest size offered is still too large for them.

 Nevertheless, if you need a comfortable, full-finger option, with high copper content that you can wear all day long, you can’t go wrong with this one.

-Cons: Needs smaller size options, does not have touch screen capabilities
+- Does not have touch screen capabilities

-The Best Arthritis Glove: Recommendation
+The Best Arthritis Gloves: Recommendation

 Not only are they reasonably priced, but the Copper Compression Gloves offers the highest copper content in their gloves and sleeves than other related products on the market.

 They contain genuine copper ions — not copper oxide like other products.

 With four different sizes to choose from, the Copper Compression Arthritis Gloves will strengthen and support your muscles and joints without restricting your range of motion.

 They can help with stiff joints and tendons, carpal tunnel syndrome, arthritis and other related conditions.